 We love it when our client’s packaging gets featured in the news!
 This recent Design Focus article in The Packaging Gazette featured Whittard’s tea caddies and analysed the ways in which their design and packaging convey heritage and longevity.
-Reviewed by Howard Wright and Neil Farmer in the magazine, they both felt that the packaging was both luxurious and exclusive, with a nod to British tea heritage that made it more accessible.
+Reviewed by Howard Wright and Neil Farmer, the packaging was praised for feeling luxurious and exclusive, while still retaining a strong connection to British tea heritage that made it feel familiar and accessible.

 Conveying Exclusivity & Heritage in Packaging

-The Century of Tea collection at Whittard’s is all about showcasing the history of the brand and the history of tea.
-The collection includes one hundred exciting tea blends from around the world.
-You’ll find classics like Assam, Ceylon and Darjeeling; joined by exclusive blends like Keemun, Petit Macaron (black and green tea) and even Cucumber Mint.
+The Century of Tea collection at Whittard’s was designed to celebrate both the history of the brand and the rich story of tea itself.
+The collection includes one hundred distinctive tea blends from around the world, from classics such as Assam, Ceylon and Darjeeling to more unusual blends including Keemun, Petit Macaron and Cucumber Mint.

 The History of the Tea Caddy

-The word ‘caddy’ may originate from the traditional Chinese unit for weighing, ‘catty’ (斤), used to measure food in wet & street markets.
-China is the birthplace of tea.
-There’s an old Chinese legend that tea was discovered when tea leaves fell into a hot cup of water being drunk by Emperor Shennong.
-Trade with China eventually brought tea (originally ‘chá’) to Europe via the Middle East, Portugal and Netherlands; with tea washing up on English shores in coffeehouses in the 1650s.
+The word ‘caddy’ may originate from the traditional Chinese unit of weight, ‘catty’ (斤), which was used to measure food in markets.
+China is, of course, the birthplace of tea.
+One old Chinese legend tells of tea being discovered when leaves drifted into hot water being drunk by Emperor Shennong.
+Trade with China eventually brought tea to Europe via the Middle East, Portugal and the Netherlands, before it began appearing in English coffeehouses during the 1650s.

-Until the early 19th century, the English word for tea caddy would have been canister.
-Early caddy examples came to England via China, and were entirely made out of porcelain.
-These early blue and white porcelain tea caddies would have taken pride of place in Georgian homes.
+Until the early 19th century, the English word for a tea caddy would more commonly have been canister.
+Early examples brought to England from China were often made from porcelain, with blue and white designs that would have taken pride of place in Georgian homes.

 What the Packaging Designers Thought

-Packaging Gazette loved Whittard’s tea caddies, and the fact that they are “obviously made to be kept” adds to their allure.
-Some of the words used to describe the caddies by the judges included “superior, elegant and very prestigious”; yet the designers felt that the familiarity of the object also made the caddies feel accessible.
+Packaging Gazette praised Whittard’s tea caddies, noting that they are “obviously made to be kept”, which adds significantly to their appeal.
+The judges described them as “superior, elegant and very prestigious”, while also recognising that the familiarity of the tea caddy format made them approachable rather than intimidating.

 Read more about Whittard’s caddies in this Packaging Gazette article: